-Beth completed a Masters of Arts degree in Adlerian Counseling Psychotherapy through Adler Graduate School in Richfield and holds a licensure in Marriage and Family Therapy.
+Beth completed her master’s degree in Adlerian Counseling Psychotherapy through Adler Graduate School in Richfield and holds a licensure in Marriage and Family Therapy.
 Beth worked for Head Start as a Family Education Specialist for 10 years and served on the Children’s Mental Health Committee before joining CMMHC team in fall of 2009.
-Beth has had roles in ARMHS, Day Treatment, Targeted Case Management and outpatient therapy, leading to the position of Director of Health Integration.
-The purpose of this role is to expand health Integration to all CCMHC programs and provide support for implementing this philosophy.
-Part of her position is serving as the Project Director for the SAMHSA Behavioral Health and Primary Care Grant, and coordinating a MN DHS 0-5 Family Integration grant.
-Beth promotes a multi-generational, trauma informed, integrative approach with a primary focus on the best experience possible for clients throughout all the programs offered at CMMHC.
+Beth has had roles in ARMHS, Day Treatment, Targeted Case Management and Outpatient Therapy, leading to the position of Director of Health Integration.
+The Health Integration Director promotes Health Integration to all CMMHC programs and has an integral part in Certified Community Behavioral Health home implementation.
+(CCBHC) Beth also oversees the Adult and Child Targeted Case Management programs and provides clinical supervision.

-Hannah completed her Bachelor of Social Work in 2010 from St. Cloud State University.
+Hannah completed her bachelor’s degree in social work from St. Cloud State University and is a licensed Social Worker.
 Hannah started her career in social work at Wacosa working with individuals with disabilities seeking employment opportunities.
 Following Wacosa, Hannah worked at the Youth Resiliency Program with severely emotionally disturbed children instilling social skills and behavior modification.
-In 2014, Hannah became employed at CMMHC as a Children’s Mental Health Targeted Case Manager and moved into a lead position.
-In 2017, Hannah became the Program Manager for the Children’s Targeted Case Management Program and continues to serve children with Severe Emotional Disturbance.
-Hannah’s interests consist of health and wellness promotion through routine exercise and living a Plant Based Whole Foods Lifestyle, all things puppies and snapping photography for leisure.
+Hannah joined the CMMHC team in 2014 and became the Program Manager for the Children’s Targeted Case Management Program in 2017.